snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/demos/index.md

 ---
-title: "Demo Applications"
+title: "Example Applications"
 sidebar_position: 9999
 ---

-Check out the following demo applications that can be used as a reference for how to use the tracker, or as a starting point for your own implementation.
+Check out the following exxample applications that can be used as a reference for how to use the tracker, or as a starting point for your own implementation.

 ## Android Tracker Demos